kn-prashanth/login-services/README.md

-Here are all the endpoints for your **login service** API along with the request details and formats:
+Here are all the endpoints for **login service** API along with the request details and formats:

 ---